GaneshcodeDev/summet_hrms_fe/docs/architecture-audit.md

   real and store-backed; refreshing the dates to be relative-to-today is a cosmetic follow-up, not done here to avoid touching content beyond the wiring bug.

+## Addendum — Phase 18B (documentation + production data cleanup)

+This phase performed a full read-only audit (RBAC/permissions, Employee Master + Lifecycle, Leave/Payroll/Attendance/Approval business rules, Recruitment through Reports) to produce `docs/BRD.md`, `docs/BRD-Complete.md`, `docs/CLIENT-ONBOARDING-GUIDE.md`, and `docs/SYSTEM-ADMIN-GUIDE.md` — see those documents for the full findings.
+Two real defects were found and fixed during that audit's cross-checking against actual page behavior (not part of the original per-module audit table above, since they were data-source bugs, not RBAC/site-scoping bugs):

+1. **Several Organization-module screens and one Masters field bypassed the real Employee/Org stores entirely.** `organization/reporting`, `organization/employee-mapping`, `organization/hierarchy`, `organization/chart`, `site-profile-detail.tsx`,
+   `site-profile-context.tsx`, `org-unit-manager.tsx`,
+   `master-context.tsx` (Designation's dependents count), and the Onboarding "Create Case" modal's Department dropdown all imported `employees`/`departments` directly from `src/lib/mock-data.ts` instead of the real `employeesStore`/`OrgUnit` tree.
+This meant these screens would show the fake 10-person demo roster and 4–5 fake departments even on a brand-new install with zero real employees, and would **never** reflect real employees/departments added afterward — a correctness bug, not just a "fresh install shows fake data" cosmetic issue.
+Fixed by routing all of the above through `useEmployees()` (employee-context.tsx) and `useOrg()` (org-context.tsx) instead, matching the pattern already used everywhere else in the app. `org-utils.ts`'s `buildOrgUnitTree()` now takes an optional `getEmployeeById` lookup function instead of importing one from `mock-data.ts`.
+2. **Masters > Designation's "Department" field** (`master-data.ts`)
+   had a hardcoded `options: departments.map(...)` sourced from `mock-data.ts`.
+Fixed: the field now resolves its dropdown live from the real, site-scoped Department `OrgUnit`s in `master-manager.tsx` (mirroring how `refMasterType` already resolves options from `masterRecordsStore` for other fields) — no static option list remains.

+`mock-data.ts` itself was not removed — it remains legitimate raw seed material consumed only by `demo-seed.ts` (`loadDemoData()`), `employee-store.ts`'s `demoEmployeeSeed`, and `rbac-data.ts`'s `demoUserAccounts`, all of which are explicitly opt-in via "Load Demo Data" (see the production-readiness.md addendum for the demo-data gating change made this phase).